Samurai-Ebben/Portfolio/README.md

 -  Kart racing game, Inspired by Mario Kart.
 -  **Technologies Used:** Unreal Engine 5, C++ and its libraries.
 -  A group assignment in Yrgo.
-Made to try out C++ alone.
+Made to try out C++.

 [click for more!](https://github.com/Samurai-Ebben/Portflio/tree/main/Sources/HellRacer)